SaumoPal97/jekyll-now/_posts/2018-08-13-GSoC 2018 Work Product.md

   - Used for UI page classification
   - Consisted of three major parts - Labelling, Training and Inference, of which Labelling is in the same way as done previously
   - Training was done on a word based bidirectional RNN network and an attention based LSTM on the Google Colaboratory setup with NVIDIA Tesla K80 GPU
-   - Finally inference was done on the holdout dataset which gave accuracies of close to y%
+   - Finally inference will be done on the holdout dataset

 # What I haven't done and future scope